 My decision to act on a life long dream in 2013 led me to add a four legged member to our family, Kali Rose, a now 9 year old Morgan mare.
 If I thought my personal work was done, I was very much mistaken.
 By her equine nature, Kali Rose insists that I be quietly, gracefully, solidly and authentically grounded within myself and fully present, so that I may be a safe leader for her as we navigate the wooded trails and unexpected happenings they reveal.
 This has been the training ground to prepare for the next stage of my work in the healing arts.
 From a training accident I incurred a head trauma in the summer of 2014.
 In recovery, I was gifted the two amazing Essential Oils--Frankincense and Balance Blends.
 With their support, I embraced full recovery and set about the good work of sharing them with my friends, family & client community.

-As interest has grown, I have used the platform of Network Marketing through social and professional networks to provide plant based therapeutic grade essential oils as wellness support in every health conscious home, to use the tools of Intuitive Witnessing, originally developed as an enhancement to my healing arts, as a powerful business mentoring tool and to practice Prosperity with Integrity at an advanced level.
+As interest has grown, I have used the platform of Network Marketing through social and professional networks to provide plant based therapeutic grade essential oils as wellness support in every health conscious home, to use the tools of EFT and Intuitive Witnessing, originally developed as an enhancement to my healing arts, as a powerful business mentoring tool and to practice Prosperity with Integrity at an advanced level.

 I am truly blessed to enjoy my family, our lives and this glorious place we call home!